alexander-ratzan/alexander-ratzan.github.io/_pages/about.md

 Background
 ------
 I received my Bachelor’s degree in Cognitive & Brain Sciences from Tufts University.
 At Tufts, I worked as an undergraduate research assistant at the [Tufts Human Computer Interaction Lab](https://tufts-hci-lab.github.io/) and the [Integrative Cognitive Neuroscience Lab](https://tuftsiconlab.weebly.com/).
-I also played on the men’s soccer team at Tufts where I competed for four years and won two DIII National Championships.
+I also played on the Tufts men’s soccer team where I competed for four years and won two DIII National Championships.

 After undergrad, I worked as a neuroimaging research technician and data analyst at Columbia University’s Department of Neurology and Biostatistics.